MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/fm/MEF W148 - LSO Allegro, LSO Interlude and LSO Legato Fault Management API - Developer Guide.md

 Fault Management Notifications.

 **[CR1]<[O2]** The Seller/Server FM Notifications MUST be sent to Buyer/Clients who have subscribed to FM Notifications.
-[MEF W133.1 R30]
+[MEF133.1 R36]

 ## 5.3.
 Integration of Service Fault Management Specification into Fault Management API